wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storsimple/storsimple-8100-hardware-installation.md

 #### To install the device on the rails

 2. Perform this step only if inner rails are not installed on your device.
 Typically, the inner rails are installed at the factory.
 If rails are not installed, then install the left-rail and right-rail slides to the sides of the enclosure chassis.
 They attach using six metric screws on each side.
-To help with orientation, the rail slides are marked **LH – Front** and **RH – Front**, and the end that is affixed towards the rear of the enclosure has a tapered end.<br/>
+To help with orientation, the rail slides are marked **LH â Front** and **RH â Front**, and the end that is affixed towards the rear of the enclosure has a tapered end.<br/>

     ![Attaching rail slides to enclosure chassis](./media/storsimple-8100-hardware-installation/HCSAttachingRailSlidestoEnclosureChassis.png)